facebook Geosphere, Biosphere, Hydrosphere & Atmosphere | Fun Science Lesson!

 interactions-of-earths-spheres-11-380x215.jpg

 Even though the island of Kauai in Hawaii gets more rain than almost any area on Earth, one side looks like a desert.
-The shape of the land (geosphere) effect where it rains (hydrosphere).
+The shape of the land (geosphere) affects where it rains (hydrosphere).

 Even though the island of Kauai in Hawaii gets more rain than almost any area on Earth, one side looks like a desert.
-The shape of the land (geosphere) effect where it rains (hydrosphere).
+The shape of the land (geosphere) affects where it rains (hydrosphere).

 interactions-of-earths-spheres-16-380x215.jpg